-Low Newton is a small village, almost completely owned by the National Trust.
-The curving beach and open-ended grass square surrounded by white-painted fishermen’s cottages is nothing short of picturesque.
+Low Newton is a small fishing village, almost completely owned by the National Trust.
+The curving beach and open-ended grass square surrounded by cream washed cottages is nothing short of picturesque.

 You can see the skeletal ruins of Dunstanburgh Castle in the distance along from the long stretch of sand curving around Embleton Bay.

 This village may be small, but it has a lot to offer.
-Try local produce, be enamoured by the landscape, and lose yourself in the community spirit of the area.
+Try local produce, be captivated by the stunning views, and lose yourself in the community spirit of the area.